-Econ 370 Topics in International Economics 1-6

-Econ 371 International Economics 4

-Econ 390 Special Topics (with International emphasis) 1-4

 Econ 410 Economics, a Radical Perspective 4

 ML 309 Business French 3

 ML 350 Spanish for the Professions 4

 Plus completion of the following:

 A. International Experience.

 This requirement can be met in several ways:

 - 1. Participation in a Semester Abroad program. - 2.
 International Exchange Program in any discipline. - 3.
 Participation in any summer Innovative Month program that includes an international experience. - 4.
 Residence abroad-minimum of three months. - 5.
 Extensive individual travel abroad.
 Each method requires documentation, and approval of the SOBA Director of Foreign Studies.